matthewjf/matthewjf.github.io/_posts/2018-11-05-building-a-keyboard.markdown

 There's so many details to how I finally settled on a keyboard layout that it deserves it's own post, so I won't dig into those changes here.
 However, having `enter`, `backspace`, `space` and `delete` accessible to my thumbs is enough of a win on its own to make the change worthwhile.
 No more pulling my fingers off the home row to hit backspace or enter.

 Another advantage is that touch typing numbers is trivial with an ortholinear layout.
-It's much easier to find the number `6`.
+I've always had trouble with the number `6` on a standard keyboard.

-On the downside, using an acrylic case without a PCB board, the final product isn't very durable.
+On the downside, acrylic isn't very durable.
 Keys are held in place by a couple tabs on each of the switches.
 A few of these became loose or broke over time, which makes the switches feel unstable.
-A metal mounting plate instead of acrylic would likely resolve the problem.
+Either a metal mounting plate or using PCB would likely resolve the problem.

 Ultimately, thumb usage and being able to customize the keyboard layout are the greatest benefits to the keyboard.
 I spend so much of my day on keyboards and have never regretted the investment.
 In fact, I built 3 more keyboards after that, improving on the initial design.